praneetk2704/BYTES-Book-Your-Tickets-Extremely-Superfast-/README.md

 2. **card_validity_month** : Enter in numeric form, i.e., **04** = April, **10** = October, etc.
 3. **card_validity_year** : Enter in numeric form, for eg., **2012**, **2015**, etc.
 4. **card_name** : Cardholder's name.
 To be entered in uppercase only.

+Now that we are done with the user input, here are a few tips for tatkal ticket booking.
+1. Run this script exactly 1 min prior to booking time, i.e. 9:59:00 AM (for AC) or 10:59:00 AM (for Non AC).
+Fill up the captcha.
+2. Press the Login button at exactly 9:59:55 AM / 10:59:55 AM.
+3. As previously mentioned, an SBI debit card will be your best bet for booking your ticket.
+4. IRCTC has introduced a new feature of security question just before going to the Payments page.
+Answer this question very carefully,    because if you get it wrong, you'll have to start all over.
+5. In the end, relax, it's just a ticket.
+No need to fret over it so much.

+**IMPORTANT**
+I know that many Google Chrome extensions exist which do the same job, but here is where BYTES has an edge over the others.
+1. Google Chrome extensions require you to enter your login credentials and in some cases, your bank account details.
+There is a chance that your details might be misused as you don't know what's happening in the background.
+BYTES being open source, all your data is stored locally in the Python file and is visible to you.
+So if you are paranoid about your login credentials or bank details, BYTES is there for you.
+I agree that it doesn't have a fancy UI, but hey, it gets the job done!
+2. Ability to handle alert boxes, saving you a few more seconds.
+You'll know what I'm talking about after seeing the demo video.

+Link for demo video : https://drive.google.com/open?id=1_1j26VT7551Q2OjSGdNYIieUB86znLIp

+Happy journey!